Why Are My Petunias Dying?

 One of the most common reasons for dying petunias is overwatering.
 Petunias like well-drained soil and can suffer if their roots are constantly sitting in water.
 Overwatering can lead to root rot, a condition where the plant's roots become waterlogged and begin to decay.
 This makes it difficult for the plant to absorb nutrients, causing yellowing leaves and wilting flowers.

-Make sure the soil is well-draining, and water only when the top inch of soil feels dry.
+Make sure the soil is well-draining, and water only when the top inch of the soil looks and feels dry.
 If you're growing petunias in containers, ensure there are adequate drainage holes.
 Avoid letting water accumulate at the base of the pot or garden bed.
+Petunia Hanging Baskets should only be watered if the basket feels light.

 Underwatering Your Petunias

 On the other hand, underwatering can leave petunias dehydrated, leading to shriveled leaves and flowers.
 During hot summer months, petunias may require more frequent watering as the soil dries out more quickly.
-If the soil becomes bone dry, your petunias will struggle to thrive.
+If the soil becomes bone dry, your petunias will begin to droop, shrivel, and die.

 Water your petunias deeply, ensuring that the moisture reaches the roots.
 During hotter weather, check your plants regularly, and water as needed to keep the soil evenly moist but not soggy.